15 Months Old Baby Food Chart

 With some simple tips, while feeding your kid, you can make the experience easier for you and better for the little ones.

-• Let your kid eat from the food prepared for your family as well, as long as it isn’t spicy
+• Let your kid eat from the food prepared for your family, as long as it isn’t spicy.

-• Don’t force your kid to finish up his food quickly
+• Please don’t force your kid to finish up his food quickly.

-With numerous dinner ideas for your little kid at your disposal, your meals will take a new life of their own in the coming weeks.
-Observe your child and try to see what he likes and what he doesn’t, to balance out his meal schedule accordingly.
+With numerous dinner ideas for your little kid at your disposal, your meals will take a new life in the coming weeks.
+Observe your child and try to see what he likes and doesn’t, to balance out his meal schedule accordingly.

 Disclaimer: